 5. Nerf War

-Break out the Nerf guns for a wild and fun outdoor game!
+Break out the Nerf guns (you can get them here) for a wild and fun outdoor game!
 Divide kids into teams, and create a “safe zone” for each side where they can reload and restock their darts.
 If you don’t want kids shooting at each other, check out these creative Nerf games they can play instead.

 6. Jumbo Ring Toss